High School Study Abroad in Japan 2025

 4.8

 Living in Japan as an Exchange student? it's possible!
-Participate in this High school exchange in Japan and improve your Japanese!
+Participate in this High school Study Abroad in Japan and improve your Japanese skills!

-Study abroad and immerse yourself in the ancient culture of this Asian country by living with a Japanese family and attending high school.
-Experience a full cultural immersion for a semester or academic year with Nacel!
+Study abroad and immerse yourself in the ancient culture of this Asian country by living with a Japanese family and attending Japanese language classes and activities with Japanese teens.
+Experience a full cultural immersion for an academic year with Nacel!
 Start your Japanese Culture Journey Abroad, choose a High School Study Abroad in Japan.

 Looking for a Japanese summer course?
 Discover our Summer camps in Japan